 The current pandemic has only exacerbated this problem, as planning and development staff have pivoted to address immediate concerns.
-In the months and years ahead, the city is presented with an unprecedented opportunity to make significant progress on wayfinding, cultural promotion, tourism, and transformative new development projects (including the Market Landing Park Expansion and the potential for a new hotel/conference center), but will need to get out of the gate with require additional investment in the core staff who will move these projects forward.
+In the months and years ahead, the town is presented with an unprecedented opportunity to make significant progress on cultural promotion, parking and downtown management, and the potential for transformative new development projects, but to get out of the gate will require additional investment in the core staff who will move these projects forward.